 Intelligence, Temperament and Personality Traits of the Australian Shepherd and Flat Coated Retriever Mix

-Also, it gives an insight into their temperament as they clearly need to remain calm under pressure in order to do their job.
+Also, it gives an insight into their temperament as they need to remain calm under pressure in order to do their job.

 This breed is certainly very loving and loyal, and they have an overwhelming desire to please their owners whenever possible.